Brave Bison

-Brave Bison is a marketing and technology company.
-The company provides a range of digital marketing and technology services to global brand advertisers, and operates a digital media network of over 650 channels and 158 million followers.
-Brave Bison also owns MiniMBA, a leading marketing training and learning platform founded by Mark Ritson.
-The business is headquartered in London with hubs in Manchester, New York, Singapore, India, Australia and South Africa.
+Brave Bison Group plc is a media, marketing and technology company listed on London's AIM market.
+The company provides services across digital marketing, social media, fan engagement, marketing training and technology consultancy through a portfolio of specialist divisions including SocialChain, Engage Digital Partners, Brave Bison Performance, Brave Bison Commerce, MiniMBA and MTM.
+It also operates its own digital media network of over 650 channels and 158 million followers.
+The business is headquartered in London with hubs in Manchester, New York, India, Australia and Egypt.